humangeo/leaflet-dvf/README.md

 Support for gradient fills and drop shadows.

 **NEW** Callouts for annotating map data.
 Use the L.Callout class to add individual callouts to your map.
-See the [Markers](http://humangeo.github.com/leaflet-dvf/examples/html/markers.html) example for an illustration of callouts. **Documentation coming soon**
+See the [Markers](http://humangeo.github.com/leaflet-dvf/examples/html/markers.html) example for an illustration of callouts.

 *NOTE:  The dist folder includes a minified version of the full framework as well as a minified version of the code required to use the new markers*
 *Use leaflet-dvf.markers.min.js if you want to use the new markers without the rest of the framework*